 Gold Foundation has now finally secured a new, permanent home at Camden Park Community Centre located at 9-11 Carlisle St, Camden Park.
 The new site is peaceful, safe, well-resourced and on beautiful grounds.

 Our new home at Camden Park Community Centre is four times bigger than our previous Unley home.
 It has a dedicated cottage for the younger Gold children, a great Youth Group facility, themed program rooms, training rooms, enclosed and safe outdoor recreation areas and parents’ waiting rooms.

 We continue to aspire and expand our programs to reach hundreds of young people to realise their unique abilities and dreams and we hope you can become a part of our journey!

-Today The Gold Foundation offers a place of belonging for young people with Asperger Syndrome and their families including Social Skills Programs, Youth Group as well as fun events and education seminars for the whole family.
+Today Gold Foundation offers a place of belonging for young people on the Autism Spectrum and their families including Social Skills Programs, Social Groups & Life Skills Programs as well as fun events and education seminars for the whole family.

 To think it all started with one child and one mother who was determined to change his world.
-Little did she realise that she was not alone and so began the journey to improve the lives of children with Asperger’s and in doing so has opened the door to hundreds of families on the same path.
+Little did she realise that she was not alone and so began the journey to improve the lives of young people on the Autism Spectrum and in doing so has opened the door to hundreds of families on the same path.

 Designed and developed a model for the first centre for children with ASD in Australia, now in our 14th year.